-Location Punt Road, Gladesville (end)
+LOCATION Punt Road, Gladesville (end) YEAR c.1832

-These wharf remains have historic significance as part of the construction of the Great North Road and the operation of ferry services at Bedlam Point from 1833 to 1884.
+Accessed constructed and by а signposted track to Bedlam Bay from opposite Rockend, these wharf remains are within the boundary of Hunters Hill Municipality.
+They are usually described as the foundations of a wharf used in the operation of ferry services at Bedlam Point from 1833 to 1884 servicing the Great North Road.
 The ferryman's cottage stood on the rock above the landing place.
+The first puntman was Robert Bateman who later lived in Batemans Road Gladesville.
+Robert was the brother of John Batman (1801-1839) who was involved in the Black Wars in Tasmania and who negotiated the dubious treaty with the Kulin people used in the foundation of Melbourne.

-The first puntman was Robert Bateman who later lived in Batemans Avenue.
-He was on call at all hours and as well as taking travellers across the river he also met steamers in mid-stream to transfer passengers.
-In 1834 charges were 1/6d for a four-wheeled wagon, 1/- for 24 sheep or pigs, and double rates on Sunday.
+The puntman, who was on call at all hours as well as taking travellers across the river, also met steamers in mid-stream to transfer passengers.
+In 1834 charges were 1/6d for a fourwheeled wagon, 1/- for 24 sheep or pigs, and double rates on Sunday.

 The original nature of this wharf is uncertain as the structure was used for other purposes when the punt was discontinued after the opening of the Gladesville Bridge.
 The foundation stones may date back to the time of the punt but other layers exposed in the eroded face include a tar sealed surface which was not available in Ryde until 1887.
+Recent work between this wharf and the modern wharf in Banjo Patterson Park revealed foundations of another structure and early 20th Century maps depict two wharves on Bedlam Point with this one being known as the coal wharf that serviced the mental hospital.